adobe/aepsdk-edge-android/README.md

 ## About this project

 The Adobe Experience Platform Edge Network mobile extension allows you to send data to the Adobe Edge Network from a mobile application.
 This extension allows you to implement Adobe Experience Cloud capabilities in a more robust way, serve multiple Adobe solutions though one network call, and simultaneously forward this information to the Adobe Experience Platform.

-The AEP Edge Network mobile extension is an extension for the Adobe Experience Platform SDK and requires the `AEPCore` and `AEPServices` extensions for event handling, as well as the `AEPEdgeIdentity` extension for handling identities, such as `ECID`.
+The Edge Network mobile extension is an extension for the Adobe Experience Platform SDK and requires the Mobile Core and Services extensions for event handling, as well as the Identity for Edge Network extension for handling identities, such as `ECID`.

 ## Documentation

-To learn more about this extension, see the [Adobe Experience Platform Edge Network](https://developer.adobe.com/client-sdks/documentation/edge-network/) documentation.
+Information about Adobe Experience Platform Edge Network's implementation, API usage, and architecture can be found in the [Documentation](Documentation) directory.

-Additional information about SDK usage and architecture can be found in the [Documentation](Documentation) directory.
+Learn more about Edge Network and all other Mobile SDK extensions in the official [Adobe Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/documentation/edge-network/).

 ## Getting started
 ### Installation